hortonworks/cloudbreak/README.md

 ```
 curl -s https://raw.githubusercontent.com/hortonworks/cloudbreak-deployer/master/install-dev | sh && cbd --version
 ```
 Add the following to the file named `Profile` under the cbd-local directory you have just created.
-Please note, when a `cbd` command is executed you should go to the deployment's directory where your `Profile` file could be found (`cbd-local` in our example).
+Please note, when a `cbd` command is executed you should go to the deployment's directory where your `Profile` file is found (`cbd-local` in our example).
 The CB_SCHEMA_SCRIPTS_LOCATION environment variable configures the location of SQL scripts that are in the 'core/src/main/resources/schema' directory in the cloned Cloudbreak git repository.

 Please note that the full path needs to be configured and env variables like $USER cannot be used.
 You also have to set a password for your local Cloudbreak in UAA_DEFAULT_USER_PW:

 ```